Skip to content

 4. Select the Update All Documents button next to the section where you have uploaded your documents.

-Case Center will support the upload of videos directly into the platform. .MPG and .MP4 file extensions are the best supported video formats but other common formats will also upload and play.
-Case Center has its own video player so the file can be played directly through Case Center without downloading.
+Case Center supports playing videos directly through the platform. .MPG and .MP4 file extensions are the best supported video formats but other common formats are also accepted.
 The maximum size of a video file that Case Center will accept is 2 gigabytes.

 To upload a video to Case Center: